 Grilling pork is popular because it’s not a hard meat to grill.
 As long as you’re paying attention to how long you’re grilling each minute per side and the overall internal temperature per piece.

+Timing below is for “regular” 3/4″ sizes but if yours are huge this is how to cook 2 inch thick Pork Chops.
 Those are two of the biggest factors you need to be aware of!

 - Once you get those two items down, you’ll be well on your way to cooking up some mouthwatering bone-in or boneless pork chops